aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 ## CHANGELOG

 **Xxx, xxth 2023 | v6.0**
+- Added > Vehicles > When a vehicle is lost but the its crew survives, if allies close, the crew will join in that new group, taking a new mission;
 - Fixed > Paradrop > Civilian parachuters are landing without stuck in crouched position (panic);
 - Fixed > xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx;
 - Fixed > xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx;
-- Improved > Helipcoter > From now, 33% chance of helicopters approach the current waypoint with Seek & Destroy style;
+- Improved > Helipcoter > Besides the regular move to the waypoint, now helicopter has 33% of chance to approach the current waypoint with Seek & Destroy style;
+- Improved > Hold > Small improvement during the hold maneuver validation when solid objects around and group leader is out of the vehicle;
+- Improved > Hold > Civilian tracked-vehicle cannot booked center marker position anymore as a tank or trackedAPC;
 - Improved > xxxxxxxxxxxxxxxxxxxxxxxx;
 - Improved > xxxxxxxxxxxxxxxxxxxxxxxx;
 - Documentation has been updated.